primefaces/primefaces/docs/13_0_0/components/datatable.md

 </p:dataTable>
 ```

-**Tip**: Use rowSelectMode option to customize the default behavior on row click of a
+?> **Tip**: Use rowSelectMode option to customize the default behavior on row click of a
 selection enabled datatable.
 Default value is "new" that clears previous selections, "add" mode
 keeps previous selections same as selecting a row with mouse click when metakey is on and
 "none" completely disables selection when clicking on the row itself.

 ## RowKey
-RowKey should a unique identifier from your data model and used by datatable to find the selected
+RowKey should be a unique identifier from your data model and used by datatable to find the selected
 rows.
 You must define this key by using the `rowKey` attribute.

 !> RowKey must not contain a comma `,` as it will break row selection.
 See [`GitHub #8932`](https://github.com/primefaces/primefaces/issues/8932).

 ## Dynamic Columns
-Dynamic columns is handy in case you can’t know how many columns to render.
-Columns
-component is used to define the columns programmatically.
+`Columns` component is used to define the columns programmatically.
 It requires a collection as the value, two
-iterator variables called _var_ and _columnIndexVar_.
+iterator variables called `var` and `columnIndexVar`.

 ```xhtml
 <p:dataTable var="car" value="#{tableBean.cars}">